aaronpowell/aaronpowell.github.io/src/documents/posts/2010-12-27-custom-umbraco-macro-engines.md

---- cson
+---
   title: "Custom Umbraco Macro Engines"
   metaTitle: "custom-umbraco-macro-engines"
   description: "A quick look at the new abstraction layer on top of the Umbraco Macro Engine in Umbraco Juno"
   revised: "2011-01-13"
   date: "2010-12-27"
-tags: ["umbraco"]
+  tags:
+    - "umbraco"
   migrated: "true"
-urls: ["/custom-umbraco-macro-engines"]
+  urls:
+    - "/custom-umbraco-macro-engines"
-summary: """
+  summary: ""

-"""
 ---
 A new feature coming in Umbraco Juno (4.6) is something that is probably a bit surprising for most people that it has come in after so long, an abstracted macro engine.